andrewhao/platform-powered-talk/slides.md

 ---

-## Generation 2: React Service Template
+## Generation 2: Microservices

-- Node + React isomorphic (SSR) apps
+- Node + React isomorphic (SSR) apps via a templated service generator
-- Lyft really started to embrace microservices = service explosion
+- ...coupled with infrastructure investments in microservices
+- ...led to a microservice explosion!

 ---

 ## But the problems were starting to catch up to us

-- x
+- Long-lived services require maintenance
-- y
+- Platform was fragmenting
+- New infrastructure updates were hard to apply
-- z
+- Increased service load

 ???

-- Architecture drift
-- Entropy
-- Natural systems decay

 ---

 class: diagram-image middle center